Thomas M. Storke: Early life and journalism career

-Born in Santa Barbara, Storke was an only child who grew up bilingual in Spanish and English and was born to eminent local citizen and politician Charles A. Storke and Martha Storke.
-Through his mother he was descended from the Ortega and Olivera families.
-As a child he attended public schools and moved on to Stanford University one year early with a degree in economics.
-Storke graduated in 1898 at age 22.
+Born and raised in Santa Barbara, Storke grew up bilingual in Spanish and English.
+His parents were eminent local citizen and politician Charles A. Storke and his wife, the former Martha "Mattie" More.
+His maternal grandmother was Rafaela Ortega, a Mexican from Santa Barbara, who in turn was the granddaughter of early Alta California settler José Francisco Ortega.
+As a child, he attended public schools in Santa Barbara.
+He moved on to Stanford University one year early, and graduated with a degree in economics in 1898 at age 21.

 In 1900, Storke borrowed $2,000 and bought the Santa Barbara Daily Independent, the least favored newspaper in town.
-In 1909 he sold the outlet to get into the oil business and purchased the Santa Barbara Daily News in 1913.
+In 1909, he sold the outlet to get into the oil business and purchased the Santa Barbara Daily News in 1913.
 The spring prior, he was appointed as the Santa Barbara postmaster.
 Storke readopted the Daily Independent and combined that with the Daily News to birth the Santa Barbara Daily News & Independent.
 Years later, Storke bought The Morning Press, Santa Barbara's third paper.
 He later combined the two to create The Santa Barbara News-Press.
 After 23 years, it was sold for nearly $10 million to the publisher of The Philadelphia Bulletin.